Daewoo Motors

 Daewoo Motors (/ˈdeiwuː/ DAY-woo) was a South Korean automotive company established in 1937 as "National Motors".
 The company changed its name several times until 1982 when it became "Daewoo Motors" following its acquisition by the Daewoo Group.
 After running into financial difficulties, it sold most of its assets in 2002 to General Motors at $1.2 billion, becoming a subsidiary of the American company.
-In 2011, the name "Daewoo" was definitively removed with the company being renamed GM Korea and the Daewoo brand replaced by the Chevrolet marque.
+In 2011, the name "Daewoo" was withdrawn with the company being renamed GM Korea and the Daewoo brand replaced by the Chevrolet marque.

 History

-The company was first established as "National Motor" in 1937 in Bupyeong-gu, Incheon, Japanese Korea.
+The company was established as "National Motor" in 1937 in Bupyeong-gu, Incheon, Japanese Korea.
 The name was changed to "Saenara Motor" in November 1962.
 Saenara was assembling and selling the Datsun Bluebird PL310.
 The first automobile company in South Korea, Saenara was equipped with modern assembly facilities, and was established after the Automobile Industry Promotion Policy was announced by the South Korean government in 1962.

 Saenara Motor was then bought by Shinjin Industrial in 1965, which changed its name to Shinjin Motors after establishing collaborations with Toyota.

 After Toyota's withdrawal in 1972, Shinjin Motor started a joint venture with General Motors under the name "GM Korea", but was renamed again in 1976 to "Saehan Motors".
 GM Korea shortly sold their Rekord model under the GM Korea marque, together with the Chevrolet 1700, a rebadged Holden Torana.